 North Transfer Station Rebuild

-Comprised of a new Tipping/Transfer building (67,000 sf), a Reuse/Recycling Building (10,000 sf), and an Administration building (2,500 sf) located adjacent to a residential neighborhood, North Transfer Station may be the most beautiful and community-friendly dump in America.
+Comprised of a new tipping and transfer building (67,000-sf), a reuse/recycling building (10,000-sf), and an administration building (2,500-sf) located in Seattle’s Wallingford neighborhood, the North Transfer Station may be the most beautiful and community-friendly dump in America.

-Integrated Design Engineers was tasked to develop a building structure that allowed a 200-ft clear span without exceeding SPU’s community building height agreement.
+Integrated Design Engineers was tasked with developing a building structure that allowed a 200-ft clear span that did not exceed SPU’s community building height agreement.
 Our solution was a tri-chorded roof truss system that also earned the project exemplary LEED daylighting credits.